List of curling clubs in the United States

 This is a list of the curling clubs in the United States.

 In October 2022, the membership of USA Curling ratified the board of directors' vote to remove the Grand National Curling Club (GNCC) as a regional association.
-Some clubs have opted to leave USA Curling while retaining membership in the GNCC.
+Some clubs opted to leave USA Curling while retaining membership in the GNCC.
 Some clubs will remain members of both USA Curling and the GNCC.

+In August 2024, the GNCC rejoined USA Curling as a regional association, and many clubs returned to USA Curling as well.